UpcomingPlease contact the Editorial Office for information about upcoming events at external international conferences.

 18th – 20th April 2018, Babson College, USA

 An International Conference Sponsored by Journal of Management Studies & Society for Advancement of Management Studies will be held on: Diversity Perspective on Management: Towards more complex conceptualizations of diversity in management studies.
 The conference will be held at Babson College, USA.

 In conjunction with the conference the editors of JMS will also be conducting a professional development workshop for doctoral candidates on Friday 20th April.

-For further information please see the ‘News’ section.
+For information on the Call for Papers please see the below links:

 From the 21st-23rd of March 2016 we held our JMS Conference on the theme of ‘Connecting Eastern and Western Perspectives on Management’.

 The conference was held at the University of Warwick, and commenced with a drinks reception and conference dinner at Scarman House.